ashkulz/NppFTP/doc/Readme.txt

 Treeview:
 ---------
-If an ftp session is active, the treview will show the files on the server.
+If an ftp session is active, the treeview will show the files on the server.
 Some actions of the toolbar depend on the selected object in the treeview (see toolbar).
 Doubleclicking on a directory will show its contents.
 Doubleclicking on a file will download it to the cache and open it.

 Queue: